 Biographical Sketch: Vincas P. Steponaitis

-Vincas Steponaitis (A.B., Harvard University 1974; Ph.D., University of Michigan 1980) is Secretary of the Faculty and William E. Leuchtenburg Distinguished Professor of Archaeology and Anthropology at UNC-Chapel Hill.
-Formerly he was Director of the Research Laboratories of Archaeology (1988-2016) and Chair of the Curriculum in Archaeology (2009-2016) in UNC's College of Arts and Sciences.
+Vincas Steponaitis (A.B., Harvard University 1974; Ph.D., University of Michigan 1980) is William E. Leuchtenburg Distinguished Professor of Archaeology and Anthropology at UNC-Chapel Hill.
+Formerly he was Director of the Research Laboratories of Archaeology (1988-2016), Chair of the Curriculum in Archaeology (2009-2016), and Secretary of the Faculty (2016-2021).
 He has served as president of the Society for American Archaeology (1997-1999), president of the Southeastern Archaeological Conference (1990-1992), chairman of the board for the Archaeological Conservancy (2003-2007), member of the NAGPRA Review Committee (2004-2008, appointed by the U.S. Secretary of the Interior), editor of the scholarly journal Southeastern Archaeology (1984-1987), and on numerous other professional boards and committees.
 He currently serves on the Smithsonian Institution's Repatriation Review Committee and the U.S. Department of the Interior's Preservation Technology and Training Board (appointed by the Secretary in January 2021).